ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 #####  RECEIVE_ONLY Option

 A new option, RECEIVE_ONLY, has been introduced to prevent the transmission of transaction logs for changing data to other nodes.
-When creating replication with the RECEIVE_ONLY option, transaction logs do not affect other nodes because they are not read.
-Therefore, any replication issues such as network failures do not affect the system.
+If users create a replication with the RECEIVE_ONLY option on the remote server, the local server does not read the transaction logs of the remote server.
+Therefore, any replication issues such as network failures do not affect the local server system.

 #### 2.1.8  Functionality Improvement - Application Development Interface